-In this blog post, we’ll talk about our week in Egypt.
-We will include some practical tips about going to Egypt, things to do in Sharm El Sheik, and what to expect about Cairo.
+In this blog post, we’ll share all about our week in Egypt, including practical tips for visiting, top things to do in Sharm El-Sheikh, and what to expect when exploring Cairo.

 Safety in Sharm